PrestaShop/docs/basics/installation/install-with-docker.md

 # Installing PrestaShop with Docker

-PrestaShop is available through Docker for testing/experimenting, and developping modules or themes.
+PrestaShop is available through Docker for testing/experimenting and developing modules or themes.

-Docker is an open-source platform that enables developers to package applications and their dependencies into lightweight, portable containers, providing an efficient and consistent way to build, ship, and run software across different environments.
+Docker is an open-source platform that enables developers to package applications and their dependencies into lightweight, portable containers.
+It provides an efficient and consistent way to build, ship, and run software across different environments.

 - [Docker's website](https://www.docker.com/)
 - [PrestaShop's Docker Github repository](https://github.com/PrestaShop/docker)
 - [PrestaShop's Docker Hub](https://hub.docker.com/r/prestashop/prestashop/)

-The easiest way to begin with PrestaShop on Docker is to run your stack with Docker compose.
-It will ease container management, networks, volume persistence, ...
+The easiest way to begin with PrestaShop on Docker is to run your stack with Docker Compose.
+It will ease container management, networks, and volume persistence.

 ## Install Docker

 Docker is available on each major operating system.
 [You will need to install Docker](https://docs.docker.com/get-docker/).

 {{% notice note %}}
 When using Windows (10+), it can be a good solution to [install WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-gb/windows/wsl/install), and then install Docker on the WSL distribution.
-You will benefit of all the advantages of a Linux OS when using Shell / CLI.
+You will benefit from all the advantages of a Linux OS when using Shell / CLI.
 Note: WSL2 should be a better option when running Docker.
 {{% /notice %}}